team-monite/api-style-guide/Guidelines.md

 In practice, this means that our APIs should not expose resources, parameters, actions, headers, data unless it's really clear why and how they will be used.

 Note: However, we cannot expect that our API clients will follow the same principle.
-So, me must build our API in a way that is tolerant to accepting something that is not part of the API contract.
+So, we must build our API in a way that is tolerant to accepting something that is not part of the API contract.

 <details>
   <summary>See also</summary>